top of page

 Role of gut microbiota-derived metabolites on host metabolism and vice versa

 Studies have shown that gut microbiota regulate adipose tissue expansion and lipid metabolism, promote browning of WAT and activity of BAT, and play essential roles in adipose tissue inflammation in obesity and related disorders.
-However, the exact mechanism remains unclear.
+On the contrary, adipose tissue also controls the gut microbiota via its derived factors.
 Our lab will use animal models and human samples to study the cross-talk between gut microbiota and adipose tissues in metabolic diseases.

 To get mechanistic insights on the molecular level, we are interested in exploring how microbiota-derived metabolites impact host metabolism and vice versa.
-For instance, bacteria convert dietary fibers to short-chain fatty acids (SCFAs), produce branched-chain amino acids (BCAAs), and modify primary to secondary bile acids which impact host tissues and health.
-Adipose tissue also secretes adipokines (leptin, adiponectin, extracellular vesicles, etc) that affect the functioning and balance of the gut microbiota.
-For instance, retinoic acid in extracellular vesicles can regulate B-cell IgA class switching and intestinal IgA production, which is important in maintaining gut microbiota balance.
+For instance, bacteria convert dietary fibers to short-chain fatty acids (SCFAs), produce branched-chain amino acids (BCAAs), and modify primary to secondary bile acids, which impact host tissues and health.
+Adipose tissue also secretes adipokines that affect the functioning and balance of the gut microbiota.
 Through a deeper understanding of this complex relationship, our goal is to come up with a novel approach using defined microbiome therapeutics to improve host metabolism and alleviate/cure metabolic diseases.

 Copyright © 2025 by JS research group